Quando Rondo: 2017–2019: Career beginnings, Life B4 Fame, Life After Fame and From the Neighborhood to the Stage

-2020–2021: Career beginnings, QPac, Diary of a Lost Child and Still Taking Risks
+2020–2021: Career controversies, QPac, Diary of a Lost Child and Still Taking Risks

 He released his debut studio album, QPac, on January 10, 2020, through Never Broke Again and Atlantic.
 The album features guest appearances from 2 Chainz, A Boogie wit da Hoodie, Lil Durk, Luh Kel, and Polo G. The album was preceded by five singles, "Just Keep Going", "Double C's", "Marvelous" featuring Polo G, "Collect Calls", "Bad Vibe" featuring 2 Chainz and A Boogie wit da Hoodie.
-The album peaked at #22 on the Billboard 200.

 Quando's fourth mixtape Diary of a Lost Child was released on August 26, 2020, in the middle of the week, on a Wednesday.
 Months later, on December 4, 2020, Quando released a YouTube exclusive mixtape, Before My Time Up.

 Following months of controversy surrounding his alleged involvement in King Von's death, Quando released his sixth mixtape, Still Taking Risks, on May 7, 2021.
 The mixtape has no features, consisting of 15 tracks and three bonus records.

-2022–present: 3860 and Recovery
+2022–present: 3860, Recovery, and Here for a Reason

 On November 25, 2022, Quando teamed up with YoungBoy Never Broke Again for their collaborative mixtape, 3860.
 The mixtape was preceded by four singles, "Give Me a Sign," Cream Soda" (Performed by Quando), "Keep Me Dry," and "It's On."
 Despite the project being uploaded to YoungBoy's YouTube channel, on the day of the mixtape's release, YoungBoy revealed that he did not want the mixtape to be released due to his past disputes with Atlantic Records, the label under which the mixtape was released under, subsequently leading to the removal of the mixtape from YoungBoy's YouTube channel.
 YoungBoy further noted that Quando respected his wishes for the mixtape to not be released, however, Atlantic Records proceeded to release the project.

-"Give Me A Sign", with YoungBoy, would appear on Quando Rondo's sophomore studio album, Recovery, on the twentieth track, marking the album's lead single.
+"Give Me a Sign", with YoungBoy, would appear on Quando Rondo's second studio album, Recovery, on the twentieth track, marking the album's lead single.
 Four other singles would be released prior to the album.
 "Speeding", the album's second single was released on January 22, 2023.
 "Long Live Pabb", the album's third single dedicated to the death of Lul Pab was released just a day later on January 23, 2023.
 "Me First", the album's fourth single was released on February 15, 2023.
 The album's final single, "Tear It Down", was released on March 9, 2023, prior to the album's official announcement.

-Controversies
+On November 15, 2024, Quando released his third studio album, Here for a Reason, featuring a sole guest appearance from Winter Rae.
+The album was preceded by the sampler EP, Here for a Reason: In The Darkest Time, released in August of the same year, and by three singles, "Cash", "Gotta Do Better & Pray", and "Luh Wodie".